NuGet/NuGetDocs/NuGet.Docs/Release-Notes/NuGet-3.4.2.md

 ## Updates and Improvements

-* While we continue to invest heavily in performance improvements to the Update, we have significantly improved the performance of updates in a specific scenario where updates on packages with deep dependency graphs took a really long time and hung visual studio.
+* While we continue to invest heavily in performance improvements to package update, we have significantly improved the performance of updates in a specific scenario where updates on packages with deep dependency graphs took a really long time and hung Visual Studio.
 * Added support for no_proxy setting

 ##Fixes

 * Fixed an issue where NuGet.org source was missing in NuGet settings or config after updating to 3.4.1
 * Fixed an issue where a casing change to FindPackagesById in 3.4.1 breaks Artifactory
-* Corrected an issue with FIPS that caused issues with NuGet restore with nuget.exe
+* Corrected an issue with FIPS that caused failures with NuGet restore with nuget.exe
 * Fixed a crash when browsing sources with invalid icon URL
 * Fixed an issue with merging versions when results from a source is delayed